In this article we cover:

 Select your question type as ‘Pin on image’.

 Enter your question title and then press on the ‘Add Content’ icon to upload your image.
+It is optional to add an image description in the Alt text section enabling screen readers to help the visually impaired.
 If there is no correct answer to this question or no points to earn in a quiz, press ‘Done’ to save.

 Press ‘Create’ to ensure your image is now part of the poll.